-Incident Type and SESIR Definition 1st Referral 2nd Referral 3rd Referral Repeated 1 Alcohol: (Level IV) Possession, sale, purchase, or use of alcoholic beverages.
+Incident Type and SESIR Definition 1st Referral 2nd Referral 3rd Referral Repeated 1 Alcohol: (Level IV) Possession, sale, purchase, distribution, or use of alcoholic beverages.
 Use means the person is caught in the act of using, admits to use or is discovered to have used in the course of an investigation.
-Must be reported in SESIR and expected to be reported to Law Enforcement.
-10 Days OSS and Recommendation for Superintendent Review 10 Days OSS and Recommendation for Superintendent Review 2 Arson: (Level 1) To intentionally damage or cause to be damaged, by fire or explosion, any dwelling, structure, or conveyance, whether occupied or not, or its contents.
+Alcohol incidents cannot be Drug-related.
+Must be reported in SESIR and will be reported to Law Enforcement.
+10 Days OSS and Recommendation for Superintendent Review 2 Arson: (Level 1) To intentionally damage or cause to be damaged, by fire or explosion, any dwelling, structure, or conveyance, whether occupied or not, or its contents.
 Fires that are not intentional, that are caused by accident, or do not cause damage, are not required to be reported in SESIR.
-If intentional, must be reported in SESIR and expected to be reported to Law Enforcement.
+If intentional, must be reported in SESIR and will be reported to Law Enforcement.
 This is a violent incident if bodily injury occurs.
-Restitution; 10 days OSS and Recommendation for Superintendent Review 3 Aggravated Battery: (Level I) A battery where the attacker intentionally or knowingly causes great bodily harm, permanent disability, or permanent disfigurement; uses a deadly weapon; or, where the attacker knew or should have known the victim was pregnant.
-(To distinguish from fighting, report an incident as Battery only when the force or action is carried out against a person who is not fighting back).
+Restitution; 10 days OSS and Recommendation for Superintendent Review 3 Aggravated Battery: (Level I) A battery where the attacker intentionally or knowingly causes more serious injury as defined in Rule 6A-1.0017(8)(g), such as: great bodily harm, permanent disability, or permanent disfigurement; uses a deadly weapon; or, where the attacker knew or should have known the victim was pregnant.
+To distinguish from fighting, report an incident as Battery only when the force or action is carried out against a person who is not fighting back.
 Must be reported in SESIR and must be reported to Law Enforcement.
 This is a violent incident that must be reported as injury related.
-2 Days OSS plus 3 Days ISS Immediate Alternative Ed placement for 9 weeks minimum 10 Days OSS and recommendation for Superintendent Review
+10 Days OSS and recommendation for Superintendent Review